 This study finding revealed that more than half of the nurses could recognize the normal sinus rhythm properly.
-This result was similar to a study conducted by Chen Y et al. .).
+This result was similar to a study conducted by Chen Y et al18.

 This study's result highlighted that only 1/5 of the study participants could score at competency level for interpretation of ECG.
-This finding contradicted a survey by Rahimpour M 2021, where most participants scored higher in competence.
+This finding contradicted a survey conducted Rahimpour M 202119, where most participants scored higher in competence level.
 Our study evidenced approximately half of the participants had correctly interpreted the atrial fibrillation rhythm.
-The finding was opposed by the survey conducted in the U.S. in 2020 by Turner JL et al. and another study conducted by Qaddumi JA 2020, where registered nurses' correct interpretation of the atrial fibrillation rhythm was higher.
+The finding was opposed by the survey conducted in the U.S. in 2020 by Turner JL et al.20 and another study conducted by Qaddumi JA 202021, where registered nurses' correct interpretation of the atrial fibrillation rhythm was higher.

-This research study shows that more than half of the studied nurses (60%) correctly interpreted the Ventricular fibrillation rhythm on ECG.
-This finding contradicted the study conducted by Ruhwanya DI 2018.
+This research study accomplishes that more than half of the studied nurses (60%) correctly interpreted the Ventricular fibrillation rhythm on ECG.
+This finding contradicted the study conducted by Ruhwanya DI 201815.

-Our study also revealed the maximum proportion of ECG interpretation knowledge found with staff nurses deputed in the Cardiac Care Unit (CCU).
-These findings parallel the results of the study conducted by Tahboub OY 2019.
+Our study also revealed the maximum proportion of ECG interpretation knowledge found with staff nurses deputed in Cardiac Care Unit (CCU).
+These findings parallel the results of the study conducted by Tahboub OY 201922.